Home Investigative Reports Arbitrary Detention and Torture are a Systemic Oppression Policy in Northwestern Syria

 by bassamalahmed

-778 views Download as PDF This post is also available in: Arabic Font Size A A A
+925 views Download as PDF This post is also available in: Arabic Font Size A A A

 1. Executive Summary

 The present paper is based on 40 testimonies we obtained in 2021 and early 2022 from witnesses in Afrin district.
-Witnesses shared their traumatic experiences of torture and ill-treatment during their visits to detention centres.
+Witnesses shared their traumatic experiences of torture and ill-treatment during their stay in detention centres.
 They described arbitrary arrests, cruel torture, and acts of sexual violence.
 Most of the arrests were made in March 2018 by the Turkish Army and allied Syrian armed groups after Turkey’s invasion of Afrin.
 Victims’ prison terms ranged from days to months and many were released for large sums of money.
 The victims the organizations met with are all locals of Afrin, except for two who hail from A’zaz, which was taken by Turkey in Operation Euphrates Shield and which ended on 28 March 2017.
 After their release, most of the victims fled Afrin towards IDP camps and safe areas in Aleppo for fear of being rearrested, as has happened to survivors who remained in Afrin.

 The arrest cases documented were of 25 young males, 15 young women, including a baby girl, as well as elderly men and women.
 Among those arrested were six Arabs.
 The rest were Kurds, among them Yazidis.
 According to the 40 testimonies we heard, several entities are responsible for the arrests made in Afrin: